kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/aws/README.md

 * Operating System: Ubuntu 22.04 (at time of writing)
 * Storage: `gp2`, 8GB

-Note that this is an exercise in simply getting a cluster running.
+Note that this is an exercise in simply getting a cluster running and is a learning exercise only!
 It will not be suitable for serving workloads to the internet, nor will it be properly secured, otherwise this guide would be three times longer!
+It should not be used as a basis for building a production cluster.

 # 1. Provision Infrastructure